 - poly outreach to the general public and to other alt-sexualty communities;

 - the Canadian legal case regarding criminalization of polygamy and polyamory.

-Most recently, members held smaller regional PLN meetings in Philadelphia in February 2012 and in Atlanta in March 2012.
+More recently, members held smaller regional PLN meetings in Philadelphia in February 2012, Atlanta in March 2012, and Philadelphia in February 2014.
 These smaller regional meetings (about 12 to 20 people) seem to be particularly productive, though the internet is where most now happens.

 Membership in the PLN is by application.
 Perhaps the best way into the PLN is to do cool poly-awareness activism that attracts our attention, and we invite you.
 Or, if you’d like to collaborate with other poly leaders on their projects and/or seek help for the projects you are doing, you can complete a new member application.
 We'll ask you about your poly activist work and vision, your related skills and experience, a personal reference, and a pledge basically to play well with others.